Trump to push 'Buy American, Hire American' policy at Wisconsin visit

 Senior administration officials who briefed reporters Monday touted the executive order as a "historic step" that would help protect American manufacturers and American workers whom the administration believes have been hurt by lax enforcement of "Buy American" laws and employers abusing the H1-B visa program.

 The executive order, though, does not take direct action to fundamentally change either portion, instead initiating a series of reviews and assessments and calling on federal departments to begin proposing reforms to the programs.
-The order would send a clear signal to federal agencies responsible for enforcing the programs that the current administration wants to see a more aggressive stance, officials said.
+The order would send a clear signal to federal agencies responsible for enforcing the programs that the administration wants to see a more aggressive stance, officials said.

-"Both 'buy American' and 'hire American' rules have been enormously diluted over time resulting in many lost job opportunities for American workers," one senior administration official said, adding that groups on both sides of the aisle have called for reforms of those rules to no avail.
+"Both 'buy American' and 'hire American' rules have been enormously diluted over time, resulting in many lost job opportunities for American workers," one senior administration official said, adding that groups on both sides of the aisle have called for reforms of those rules to no avail.

 "This is what America wants," said a second official.